TRURO Cornwall TR3 6LQ

 The south-west coast path is the longest waymarked long-distance footpath and is also part of the National Trust.

-The ‘ladder’ has quite the entertaining back story, although a very short one too.
+The ‘ladder’ has quite an entertaining back story, although a very short one too.
 A local businessman wanted a shortcut from his home to his business, leading to the existence of Jacob’s Ladder.

 To name one of the most popular places to visit, Trebah Garden is a magnificent 26-acre Cornish ravine that features exotic plants, trees and shrubs.